Sitefinity/Sitefinity-CLI/README.md

 ## Template generation

 When running a command the CLI will prompt you for the name of the template to be used in generation.
 The default name is _"Default"_.
-The template name can also be set using the option **"-template"**.
+The template name can also be set using the option **"--template"**.

 Example:
 ```